 4 – Reduced Hours, No FastPass+, and No Extra Magic Hours

 When considering visiting during the phased reopening, you need to be aware that a visit like you may be used to is not available at this time.
 The park will operate with reduced hours.
-If you check the park hours for July, you’ll notice Disney’s Animal Kingdom has the hours of 8:00 am -6:00 pm.
+If you check the park hours for July, you’ll notice Disney’s Animal Kingdom has the hours of 8:00 am – 6:00 pm.
 Usually, in the height of summer, the park opens early and stays open late until 9:00 pm or 10:00 pm.
 You won’t be able to enjoy late summer nights this year.
 While I didn’t appreciate the early alarm, I really liked that I could get into the park at 8:00 am before the heat really kicks in.
 You can get a lot done in those first few hours.
 I highly recommend going on the Safari in the early morning.
 When I visited, I went rode the morning and then also in the late afternoon.
 I saw so many more animals in the morning than I did on the second safari when it was the hottest point of the day.
 Also, there are no Extra Magic Hours for Disney resort guests.
 Finally, FastPass+ is temporarily suspended.
-We’re happy to report that with the park’s reduced capacity, FastPass+ isn’t needed, and I didn’t miss it at all.
+While wait times are longer now in the fall than they were in the summer, they are still not close to what they would be during “normal operations.”

 5 – Face Coverings and Relaxation Stations

 All guests two years of age and older, along with cast members, are required to wear an appropriate face covering while visiting the theme parks.
 Except when eating or drinking, they must be worn over the nose and mouth at all times.
 For the most part, we’ve seen most people following the mask guidelines.

 At Animal Kingdom, there are “Relaxation Stations” where guests can sit without their masks on.
 These are spots in the parks where individuals are spread out with enough extra distance between guests that masks are not necessary.
 We visited two of the locations.